GenerateNU/Care-Wallet/README.md

   [NativeWind](https://www.nativewind.dev) and uses [Expo](https://expo.dev/) as
   a build tool

-Before compiling and running our application, we need to install several languages, package managers, and various tools.
+Before compiling and running our application, we need to install/setup several languages, package managers, and various tools.
 The installation process can vary, so follow the instructions for each item below!

 - [Go](https://go.dev/doc/install) - our primary backend language
-  - Afterwards, install all go dependencies with the command `go get .` in the root directory.
-This needs to be re-run if dependencies change.
 - [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) - our
   package manager in the frontend
-  - Afterwards, install all dependencies in the frontend with `npm install --prefix client` in the root directory.
-This needs to be re-run if dependencies change.
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) - useful for
   running docker
 - [ngrok](https://ngrok.com/docs/getting-started/) - Allows us to easily connect